gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 For notifications, we use an ephemeral event type (20123), meaning they are not expected to be stored by relays.

-### MCP Notifications
+### MCP-compliant Notifications

-MCP notifications are sent using kind 20123 events with MCP-compliant notification methods.
+For MCP-compliant notifications, the content field follows the same pattern as other MCP messages, containing a stringified JSON RPC object that adheres to the MCP specification.

 The direction of the notifications is determined by the `p` tag used.
 Client to server notifications are signed by the client pubkey and use the server pubkey as `p` tag, server to client notifications are signed by the server's provider pubkey and use the client pubkey as `p` tag.

 #### Notification Template